UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 It’s common that our tests can pass but our code contains errors.

 Let’s take a look at the function `bad_function()`.
+It’s very similar to `exponent_a_list` except that it separately computes the first entry before doing the rest in the loop.

-This function looks like it would work perfectly fine but what happen’s if we get an input argument for `numerical_list` that cannot be sliced?
+This function looks like it would work perfectly fine but what happens if we get an input argument for `numerical_list` that cannot be sliced?

 Let’s write some unit tests using `assert` statements and see what